(includes Waterloo Creek and Myall Creek massacres)

 The problem for Captain Lewis, and for the rest of the schooner’s crew, is that they were paid very little for their recent, dangerous voyage.
 Lewis, for example, got his regular wage of £12 per month plus rations, amounting to about £54 for his arduous and difficult role as commander of the Isabella rescue mission.
 Sydney at that time had its fair share of public servants earning that much and more for dipping their quills in ink pots.
 Lewis was being paid the same rate as a junior clerk.
 He had a house ashore and a young wife.
 We can forgive him for trying to supplement his meagre income by whatever means he could.
 He was a master mariner but he was in a low-paid rut and he was desperate to get out of it.
 Nevertheless, the court case revealed the extent to which the Isabella rescue mission had doubled as a trade mission, with details emerging of the crew bartering for the precious tortoiseshell at every island they visited, and even scouring the beaches for anything they could find.
 Lilly’s lawyer even implied that Lewis had been acting for Henry Bull as an agent, a charge he strenuously denied, although he did admit that an offer to sell the tortoiseshell to Bull was on the table at the time of the theft.

 Ireland did have some friends.
 William Brockett had been a visitor during his temporary time aboard the Isabella, if only for personal reasons.
 Brockett had decided to publish his journal of the rescue mission and he acted with commendable speed, anxious to have his booklet out while the tragedy was still fresh in the public mind.
 He hired a local artist and engraver, a Mr Fernyhough, to improve his rough drawings, but he also wanted succulent titbits from Ireland.
-‘I know many things relative to the crew, voyage etc which have never appeared in any of the publications,’6 Ireland hinted mischievously to Brockett, but refused to enlarge on what they were.
+‘I know many things relative to the crew, voyage etc which have never appeared in any of the publications,’6 Ireland told Brockett, but refused to enlarge on what they were.
+Brockett read a draft of his book to Ireland, who confirmed its accuracy, but Brockett’s book mentions only three surviving boys.
+The budding author was kept in the dark about John Sexton’s existence until the publication many months later of the Lewis/King account.

 Brockett was not the only one to use Fernyhough’s services.
-The engraver had only just arrived in the colony and set up a shop front, when the Sydney Herald jumped in and got him to engrave an image of the Aureed mask, which became the first illustration ever published in an Australian newspaper (20 Oct.
+The engraver had only just arrived in the colony and set up a shop front, when the Sydney Herald jumped in and got him to engrave an image of the Aureed mask from a sketch by a local artist, which became the first illustration ever published in an Australian newspaper (20 Oct.
 1836).
 Brockett went ahead and sent his manuscript to the Colonist’s printing office, paying all costs and expecting to reap a small profit from bookshop sales.
 He delivered free copies of his booklet to all the newspapers, hoping for favourable reviews.
 Most editors obliged, but Brockett had trusted too much the honesty of those involved in a very competitive press scene.
 The NSW Literary, Political & Commercial Advertiser republished his booklet, almost word-for-word, in its next edition, and the short-lived Sydney Times followed suit.

 The Sydney Gazette commiserated with Brockett (29 Nov.
 1836): ‘one of our colonial papers has in the most unhandsome manner published nearly all his little work, which put him to considerable expense and trouble to prepare for the press, and which has been the means of preventing the sale of the pamphlet’.
 The writer advised Brockett to sue the Commercial Advertiser in the Court of Requests, ‘which being a Court of conscience he would surely obtain a verdict.’
 When N. L. Kentish, the editor and proprietor of the Sydney Times, attempted to defend his plagiarism, he got a stinging rebuke from the Colonist, in the form of an anonymous Letter to the Editor, but likely to have been from the Colonist editor, Henry Bull: